ThibautBremand/mercari-watchdog/README.md

 Other parameters:
 - `delay`: period, in seconds, between two scraping loops.
 Keep it reasonably high.
+- `changerate`: rate that will be applied to the original prices in yen, so they will be displayed in a currency that you are familiar.
+If you are fine with the yen currency, you can set the changerate at zero and only display the prices in yen in the Telegram messages template in `config.toml`.

 ### Telegram and .env
 - First, you need to create a [Telegram account](https://desktop.telegram.org/).